 Recently, police served an unrelated narcotics warrant at the house and discovered the creature living in a small pool of water inside the hot tub.
 Once the authorities discovered the animal, they called the Florida Fish and Wildlife Conservation Commission to determine if the man had the proper permits for the alligator.
 Police say that he did not have the permit and he was arrested and booked into the local county jail.
 He was charged with misdemeanor alligator possession.
 Eventually, he was released on a $500 bond.

 While this may be an unusual misdemeanor charge, it should still be taken seriously.
 All misdemeanors have the potential to create major disruptions in a person’s life.
-No matter if the misdemeanor is for alligator possession, shoplifting or a traffic violation, people can still be sentenced to jail time, large fines, community service and other punishments.
-Therefore, all misdemeanor charges should be given the appropriate attention.
+No matter if the misdemeanor is for alligator possession, shoplifting, or a traffic violation, people can still be sentenced to jail time, large fines, community service, and other punishments.
+Therefore, all misdemeanor charges should be given appropriate attention.